 This lived up to every expectation.
 The Portuguese clams with vinho verde were extremely easy to prepare and they were quite satisfying with a crusty loaf of Portuguese bread to sop up all of that aromatic liquid and small pieces of garlic and cilantro.
 I loved serving this to guests who were very impressed and had no idea how quickly and easily this came together.

-I swirled in about a tablespoon of olive oil before serving them with roasted chicken in a cast-iron skillet, roasted potatoes, and steamed broccoli.
+I swirled in about a tablespoon of olive oil before serving them with roasted lemon chicken in a cast-iron skillet, roasted potatoes, and steamed broccoli.
 I made tres leches cake from the site for dessert.
 I also served it with the suggested wine.